OREO (ORE) Market Capitalization Tops $25.09

 OREO is a PoW/PoS coin that uses the Lyra2REv2 hashing algorithm.
 OREO’s total supply is 500,000,000 coins and its circulating supply is 92,896,174 coins.
 OREO’s official Twitter account is @OreoDefi.

-It is usually not presently possible to buy alternative cryptocurrencies such as OREO directly using U.S. dollars.
-Investors seeking to trade OREO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as OREO directly using U.S. dollars.
+Investors seeking to trade OREO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy OREO using one of the aforementioned exchanges.

 Receive News & Updates for OREO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OREO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.